IvanSholana/Dog---Cat-Detection/readme.md

 ---

-Remember to replace placeholders like `yourusername` and `yourrepository` with your actual GitHub username and repository name.
-Also, modify the script names and file paths accordingly based on your project structure.
+Feel free to adjust the emojis or add more based on your preferences!